open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

     performance and risks hardware buffer overflow which would prematurely terminate the acquisition session. `ReadSize` can be increased to avoid this situation.

-In other words, smaller `ReadSize` values mean that ONIX needs to produce less data before the host can access it.
-This, in effect, means software can start operating on data closer to the time that the data was produced, and thus lower-latency feedback loops can be achieved.
-However, each data transfer incurs significant overhead.
-If `ReadSize` is so small that it takes less time for the hardware to produce a `ReadSize` amount of data than the average time it takes for the host computer to perform a read operation, the Hardware Buffer will accumulate excessive data.
+-   As long as this situation is avoided, decreasing `ReadSize` means that ONIX doesn't needs to produce as much data before the host can access it.
+This, in effect, means software can start operating on data closer to the time that the data was produced, thus achieving lower-latency feedback-loops.

+In other words, a small `ReadSize` can help the host access data sooner to when that data was created.
+However, each data transfer incurs overhead.
+If `ReadSize` is so small that ONIX produces a `ReadSize` amount of data faster than the average time it takes the host computer to perform a read operation, the hardware buffer will accumulate excessive data.
 This will destroy real-time performance and eventually cause the hardware buffer to overflow, terminating acquisition.
-Overall, the goal of this tutorial is to minimize `ReadSize` while also minimizing usage of the ONIX hardware buffer.
+The goal of this tutorial is to tune StartAcquisition's `ReadSize` so that data flows from production to the software running on the host as quickly as possible by minimizing the amount of time that it sits idly in both the ONIX hardware buffer and the API-allocated buffer.
+This provides software access to the data as close to when the data was produced as possible which helps achieve lower latencies closed-loop feedback.

-### More Technical Details
+### Technical Details

+> [!NOTE]
-This section is for those that are interested in the underlying technical details of how data is transferred from ONIX to the host computer beyond what is necessary to follow the rest of the tutorial.
+> This section explains more in-depth how data is transferred from ONIX to the
+> host computer.
+Although these details provide additional context about ONIX,
+> they are more technical and are not required for following the rest of the
+> tutorial.

 When the host computer reads data from the ONIX hardware, it retrieves a **ReadSize**-bytes sized chunk of data using the following procedure:

 1. A `ReadSize`-bytes long block of memory is allocated on the host computer's RAM by the host API for the purpose of holding incoming data from ONIX.